 We want to make sure everyone has accurate information about current operations, so please help us by pointing people toward this page if they have questions.

 Frequently Asked Questions

-CrossPoint Kids meet in-person on campus starting Oct 18 at 9 am.
+CrossPoint Kids meet in-person on campus at 9 am.
 Please RSVP here.

-CrossPoint Students meet in-person on campus starting Oct 14.
+CrossPoint Students meet in-person on campus on Wednesday nights.
 More info here.